‘The building doesn’t exist anymore’ – fire rips through business unit near York

 Firefighters were called to the blaze in Elvington Industrial Estate at 4.44am this morning (Tuesday, December 5), North Yorkshire Fire and Rescue Service said.

-The fire happened at Ad Astra – an alternative education provider that allows learners aged 16 to 25 to study a range of vocational skills and complete functional skills qualifications.
+The fire happened at Ad Astra (Broadening Horizons) – an alternative education provider that allows young people to study a range of vocational skills and complete functional skills qualifications.

 Kate Frankish, head of provisions at Ad Astra, told The Press “the building doesn’t exist anymore”.